New Tech Industry Lobbying Group Argues 'Right to Repair' Laws Endanger Consumers - Slashdot

 Like and Intel Management Engine, for instance.

 YEAH!
 They endanger customers!
-(Score:1)
+(Score:2)

 Let's let the consumers decide (Score:5, Insightful)